Skiing in Austria

 St Anton is an ideal ski resort for accomplished skiers and regarded as one of the best in the world - a playground which is every skiers dream.
 It also offers legendary après ski.
 Lech is more suited to the more relaxed of skiers and those looking for style and luxury above après ski and nightlife – although it’s not without a collection of bars and restaurants.
 St Christoph is small, quiet and exclusive - the perfect choice for those who love the expanse of the Arlberg but prefer a slower pace of life back at the hotel.

-Both resorts are linked with a brand new lift system, the Flexenbahn, which makes it even easier to access the huge Alrberg ski area.
+All three resorts are linked with a brand new lift system, the Flexenbahn, which makes it even easier to access the huge Arlberg ski area.

 Austria for a family ski holiday?